 Studies and outcomes

 Following duplicate removal, 424 records were screened, with 10 papers included in the final review.
 Figure 2 outlines our search results.
 Mathieu [27] and Meric [29] were excluded from the final review as they did not separate cohorts of prepatellar and olecranon bursitis, and we were unable to obtain data on prepatellar bursitis alone from the authors.
+One stage versus two stage bursectomy, and antibiotic combination outcomes were deleted as they contained data from one source only each.
+Demographic data for all included studies can be seen in Table 2.

 Quality of evidence